Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Introduction

 is the \emph{mean velocity}.
 We refer to~\cite{MR3199779} for more details.
 Notice that~\eqref{fl} is one-homogeneous: from now on, we will assume that the mass satisfies $\irh{f(t,v)}=1$ for any $t\ge0$, without loss of generality.
 In~\eqref{fl}, the velocity consensus term $v-\uu_f$ can be interpreted as a friction force which tends to align $v$ and $\uu_f$.
 Altogether, individuals are driven to a velocity corresponding to a speed of order $1$ and a direction given by~$\uu_f$, but this mechanism is balanced by the noise which pushes the system towards an isotropic distribution with zero average velocity.
 The Vicsek model can be obtained as a limit case in which we let $\alpha\to+\infty$: see~\cite{MR3109433}.
 The competition between the two mechanisms, relaxation towards a non-zero average velocity and noise, is responsible for a phase transition between an ordered state for small values of $D$, with a distribution function $f$ centered around $\uu$ with $\uu\neq\uuu$, and a disordered, \emph{symmetric} state with $\uu=\uuu$.
 This phase transition can also be interpreted as a \emph{symmetry breaking} mechanism from the \emph{isotropic distribution} to an ordered, asymmetric or \emph{polarized distribution}, with the remarkable feature that nothing but the initial datum determines the direction of $\uu_f$ for large values of $t$ and any stationary solution generates a continuum of stationary solutions by rotation.
 We refer to~\cite{MR3180036} for more detailed comments and additional references on related models.

-So far, a phase transition has been established in~\cite{MR3180036} when $d=1$ and it has been proved in~\cite{MR3541988} by A.~Barbaro, J.~Canizo, J.~Carrillo and P.~Degond that stationary solutions are isotropic for large values of $D$ while symmetry breaking occurs as $D\to0$.
+So far, the flocking behaviour has been studied in \cite{CFR} for a Boltzmann-type equation, which describes the large time behaviour by grazing collision limit.
+In~\cite{MR3180036}, J.Tuguat proved the result of phase transitions for a particular class of McKean-Vlasov diffusions, where the dimensioin $d=1$ and the potential is more general.
+And recently in \cite{C}, the authors studied phase transitions for Mckean-Vlasov equation on the torus.
+Moreover, it has been proved in~\cite{MR3541988} by A.~Barbaro, J.~Canizo, J.~Carrillo and P.~Degond that stationary solutions are isotropic for large values of $D$ while symmetry breaking occurs as $D\to0$.
 The bifurcation diagram showing the phase transition has also been studied numerically in~\cite{MR3541988} and the phase diagram can be found in~\cite[Theorem~2.1]{MR3180036}.
-The first purpose of this paper is to classify all stable and unstable stationary solutions and establish a complete description of the phase transition. \begin{thm} Let $d\ge 1$ and $\alpha>0$.
-There exists a critical intensity of the noise $D_*>0$ such that \begin{enumerate} \item[(i)] if $D>D_*$ there exists one and only one non-negative stationary distribution which is isotropic and stable, \item[(ii)] if $D<D_*$ there exist one and only one non-negative isotropic stationary distribution which is instable, and a continuum of stable non-negative non-symmetric stationary distributions, but this non-symmetric stationary solution is unique up to a rotation. \end{enumerate}\end{thm}